stbernardy/UsefulBashScripts/README.md

-# Pentester_scriptz
+# Useful scripts to make life a little easier

-Make sure you chmod 755 the .sh files so you can run them.
-Will continue to add scripts as I go through my labs.
+Make sure you chmod +x the .sh files so you can run them.

 # What do these scripts do?

-These scripts utilize the Nmap scripting engine as well as using tools built into Unix
+These scripts utilizes various built in programs in Kali as well as just helpful scripts

 # What is the purpose of these script?